gnicol/GitSwarm/perforce_swarm/doc-ee/integration/omniauth.md

 1. Select the "Account" tab.
 1. Under "Connected Accounts" select the desired OmniAuth provider, such as Twitter.
-1. The user will be redirected to the provider.
-Once the user authorized GitSwarm EE, they will be redirected back to GitSwarm EE.
+1. The user is redirected to the provider.
+Once the user authorized GitSwarm EE, they are be redirected back to GitSwarm EE.

 The chosen OmniAuth provider is now active and can be used to sign in to GitSwarm EE from then on.